mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/code_style_guide/javascript/index.md

 ### Using modern JavaScript features

-You can use new features once every major browser, Chrome, Edge, Firefox, and Safari, supports them.
+You can use new features once every major browser — Chrome, Edge, Firefox, and Safari — supports them.

 ## Generic syntax style